-RAM, short for Random Access Memory can be considered the workspace of your computer system.
+RAM, short for Random Access Memory, can be considered the workspace of your computer system.
 Whenever you open a file for viewing or editing, your system creates a temporary instance of that file in your RAM so that you can work on it.
-When you save the file, your system copies it to a more stable and non-volatile space( hardware), called the Read Only Memory.
-Not only this, when you run a program, your operating system and RAM are the medium on which it is run.
-When you are looking for a high-performance computing system, a good balance of an adequately sized and fast RAM is your answer.
+When you save the file, your system copies it to a more stable and non-volatile space( hardware) called the Read Only Memory.
+Also, when you run a program, your operating system and RAM are the medium on which it is run.
+A good balance of adequately sized and fast RAM is your answer when looking for a high-performance computing system.

 While using Ubuntu, we come across many scenarios where RAM is a huge consideration.
 We want to know how much RAM is installed on our system, how much of it we can use, is our RAM free of errors, and much more.

 In this article, we will explain the following things you can do about your installed RAM through the Ubuntu command line: